A fourth-generation printmaker, Ayomi Yoshida marries classic techniques with organic forms to create inventive works of art.

 Ayomi comes from a Japanese artistic dynasty that began with her great-great grandfather in the late 19th century.
 Yet she never envisioned herself becoming an artist.
 Although she was exposed to a lot of art growing up—going to museums and exhibits was just part of the fabric of family life—there wasn't an expectation that she should become an artist.
 Her parents, both artists themselves, encouraged Ayomi to find her own path.

 When she returned to Japan, Ayomi couldn't find the same silk screening materials there.
 So she looked around her home and her father's studio and used her father's block printing supplies.
-Ayomi translated silk screening techniques into woodblock prints.
+Ayomi translated silk-screening techniques into woodblock prints.
 She hadn't studied woodblock techniques from her father, so Ayomi went through a lot of trial and error while creating her first pieces.
-Along the way, she developed her own, unique process.
 She carved the wood to create the blocks then devised a way to incorporate the chips created by the carving process into her art.

-While putting together her collection of limited-edition block prints for Room & Board, Ayomi worked for roughly six months, carving the woodblocks and printing the artwork.
+While putting together her collections of limited-edition block prints for Room & Board, Ayomi works long hours, carving the woodblocks and printing the artwork.
 Her husband Bidou Yamaguchi joked, "No vacation!"
 Each woodblock takes about a week to 10 days to carve, depending on the size and complexity of the design.
 Next up is the most crucial step: getting the colors just right.
 Ayomi uses water-based inks which cannot be layered like oil-based inks; the color soaks right into the paper.
-So she does more than two dozen test prints for each piece, working to create just the right colors.
-Ayomi says she doesn't have a preconceived notion of the color going into the tests; her testing process yields a moment of recognition.
-But sometimes that's not even the final color.
-When dry, the color changes and sometimes forces her to start over with the testing process.
-The end results of her painstaking work are limited-edition pieces that showcase her special woodblock techniques and eye for color and texture.
+She does more than two dozen test prints for each piece, working to create just the right colors.
+Her methodical approach brings forth limited-edition pieces that showcase her special woodblock techniques and eye for color and texture.